 How to stop buying clothes you don't need/never wear

-Are you ready to stop buying things you never wear?
+Are you ready to stop buying things you never wear and enjoy some time on ban island?
 Here are 4 top tips on how to stop shopping for clothes!

 1. Stop buying clothes by identifying your shopping triggers

 The first thing you can do to prevent overshopping is to identify your shopping triggers.
 For example, do you tend to shop online after scrolling social media?
 Maybe if you had a bad day at work, you like to blow off some steam with retail therapy.